 Profile

-Richard Calis is Assistant Professor in Cultural History at Utrecht University.
-Trained as a classicist, he works predominantly on the cultural, religious, and intellectual history of the early modern world.
-Most of his research revolves around questions of cultural exchange, and the forms of globalization that connected different corners of the early modern globe.
-He also finds inspiration in reading about how archives shape our understanding of the past and everything that has to do with microhistory and storytelling.
+Richard Calis is an Assistant Professor in Cultural History at Utrecht University, who specializes in the history of science and intellectual history.
+Most of his research revolves around questions of cultural exchange, and the forms of globalization that connected different corners of the globe in the early modern period.

-His first book, The Discovery of Ottoman Greece: Knowledge, Encounter, and Belief in the Mediterranean World of Martin Crusius (1526-1607), will appear with Harvard University Press in January 2025.
-It traces the life of a now forgotten sixteenth-century individual to explore how early modern scholars studied cultural and religious difference.
-He is currently developing a second project about the role of dialogue in divided societies.
-Other research in the making concerns the history of Utrecht University and a broader collaborative research initiative about archives and power.
+His first book, The Discovery of Ottoman Greece: Knowledge, Encounter, and Belief in the Mediterranean World of Martin Crusius (Cambridge, MA: Harvard University Press, 2025), will appear this coming January.
+It traces the life of a now forgotten sixteenth-century individual to explore how early modern scholars, like early ethnographers, studied cultural and religious difference.
+He is currently developing a second project about the role of dialogue in divided societies, for which he recently received a VENI grant from the Dutch Research Council (NWO).
+Other research in the making concerns the history of Utrecht University, the history of Botanical Gardens, the role of households in early modern art and science, and a broader collaborative research initiative about archives and power at the Huizinga Institute.

 Key Publications: